 However, apart from these mentioned courses, is there any other course which can give you the license to work as a self-employed individual in the Finance sector?

 The answer to both the questions is “NISM certification”.

 In this article, I would share a brief overview of the wide range of NISM courses available and how you can get certified with NISM.

 What is NISM?

 It is a public trust which was established by SEBI (Securities and Exchange Board of India).
-SEBI is the apex body which regulates the securities markets in India.
+SEBI is the apex body that regulates the securities markets in India.

-The SCI is engaged in the development of Certification examinations and Continuing Professional Education (CPE) programmes in the Financial Markets domain.
+The SCI is engaged in the development of Certification examinations and Continuing Professional Education (CPE) programs in the Financial Markets domain.

-What does the NISM offer?
+What Does the NISM Offer?

 The NISM campus in Patalganga (Maharashtra) offers two full-time courses in Finance.
 The first one is PGPSM (Post Graduate Programme in Securities Markets) and the other is PGD (Post Graduate Diploma) in FinTech.

-A majority of these short term courses are mandated by SEBI for those who are either self-employed like an investment advisor or research analyst or working in the Financial Services industry in India.
+A majority of these short-term courses are mandated by SEBI for those who are either self-employed like an investment advisor or research analyst or working in the Financial Services industry in India.

 For example, Mutual Fund Distributors Certification Examination (Series V C) is a voluntary exam but its contents and way of testing the candidates is more difficult than other Mutual Funds exams.